Taxation of international executives

 The tax treatment of the foreign currency gain/loss as either income (100% taxable or deductible) or as capital (50% taxable and any loss being deductible only against capital gains) usually follows the character of the asset generating the gain/loss.

 Capital gains arising on the disposition of a principal residence are generally not subject to tax with respect to the years it was owned and lived in by an individual, or by a spouse or child of that individual, while the individual was a resident of Canada.
 A principal residence can be located in another country.
 A family (husband and wife) is limited to designating only one home as a principal residence per tax year.
+A loss realized on the sale of a principal residence is not deductible.

 Capital losses can be used to reduce capital gains incurred during the year to a balance of zero.
 A net capital loss occurs when capital losses exceed capital gains during the year.
 Generally, net capital losses can be applied against taxable capital gains of the three preceding years and to taxable capital gains of all future years to reduce the tax liability of those years.